YouTube Transcript Scraper API | Captions & Subtitles avatar

 languageTranscript language code.

-sourceTranscript source used by the Actor.
+sourceTranscript source that returned the result.

 piece_countTotal segment count for the video.